A Walk Through Time - Pre 1960

 Richard Woodson

-Richard Woodson bought 1152 acres from King George II.
+Richard Woodson was granted 1152 acres from King George II.
 He built a small, four room wooden house and named the farm Poplar Hill.

 1775